Gabriele Lucci

 07/07/2017 - 31/01/2021

-I worked for the Openpolis foundation, developing multiple web applications and toolkits using Django and Python.
+I worked for the Openpolis Foundation, supporting their editorial team by developing multiple web applications and toolkits using Python and Django.

-Those are the most relevant projects I worked on, with a link to the git-forge repository if available:
+Those are the most relevant projects I worked on:

-• django-popolo: a Django app which implements Popolo, a set of open government data specifications.
-This is a core part of opdm-service, implementing the data structure.
+• django-popolo: a Django implementation of Popolo, which is a set of open government data specifications.
+This is a core part of opdm-service, defining the main data structure and more.

-• django-uwsgi-taskmanager: a Django app to manage async tasks via the admin interface, using the uWSGI spooler.
-This is also a core part of opdm-service, used to run and schedule tasks such as importing new data and keeping existing data up-to-date.
+• django-uwsgi-taskmanager: a Django app to manage async tasks via the admin interface, using the uWSGI spooler as a task queue.
+This is also a core part of opdm-service and other web apps I helped develop, often used to run and schedule tasks such as import pipelines, syncing with external sources, etc.

-• opdm-etl: a Python micro-framework which abstracts ETL pipelines.
+• opdm-etl: a Python micro-framework to implement ETL pipelines.

 Anansi Team

-I was the lead (and basically the only) developer of “APA Cloud”, a suite of server side applications that gather, store and visualize air quality sensor data.
+I was the lead (and basically the only) developer of “APA Cloud”, a suite of server side applications that would gather, store, and visualize air quality sensor data.
 Mainly developed using Node.js (LoopBack 3 and Sails.js) for the backend, and Angular v1 for the frontend stuff.

 Projects